No. 65 Squadron RAF: First World War

 Arthur G. Jones-Williams, who would go on to long-range flight record attempts in 1929, also served in the squadron.

+The squadron was disbanded at RAF Yatesbury in October 1919.

 Second World War

 The squadron reformed in 1934 at RAF Hornchurch with the Hawker Demon, converting to the Gloster Gauntlet in 1936 and the Gloster Gladiator in 1937.
 During World War II, the squadron operated Supermarine Spitfires, having converted from Gladiators in 1939.
+The squadron was active during the Battle of Britain, with at least one pilot, Bolesław Drobiński, shooting down at least seven enemy aircraft.
+Another noted pilot was Wing Commander Brendan Eamonn Fergus Finucane better known as Paddy Finucane, who flew with the squadron in 1940 and 1941.
 In December 1943, the squadron converted to North American Mustangs.
 For a period of time their Wing Commander was Reg Grant.

 Post war

 In 1946, the unit converted to the Spitfire LF.XVIe and then the de Havilland Hornet, the Gloster Meteor F.4 and F.8, then the Hawker Hunter F.6 (December 1956) at RAF Duxford from August 1952 until the squadron disbanded on 31 March 1961, and then reformed in 1964 as a surface-to-air missile unit, operating the Bristol Bloodhound.
 During this period, it was based at RAF Seletar, Singapore, and it disbanded again in 1970.
 From 1970, No. 65 Squadron became the reserve squadron number for No. 226 Operational Conversion Unit RAF at RAF Coltishall, until its disbandment in the mid 1970s.
 It was thereafter the reserve squadron number of No. 229 Operational Conversion Unit RAF at RAF Coningsby.
 It was last disbanded at RAF Coningsby in June 1992, by re-numbering as No. 56 (Reserve) Squadron, after serving as the Operational conversion unit for the Panavia Tornado F.2 and F.3 interceptor, with the alternative identity of No. 229 Operational Conversion Unit RAF.